Alkasai/microsoft-graph-docs/concepts/outlook-get-free-busy-schedule.md

 ## Permissions
-The least privileged permission you need to get free/busy information is Calendar.Read.
+The least privileged permission you need to get free/busy information is Calendars.Read.
 Depending on your app scenario, this can be consented by the signed-in user or administrator.
 Other than the free/busy status and working hours of requested entities, **getSchedule** can also return the subject and location of an event, provided that:

 - If the event is marked with low sensitivity level - `normal` or `personal`